 There can be many reasons why emails don’t reach their intended audience.
 For example, emails might not actually make it to the recipient and may instead get flagged as spam.
 Yet in most cases, emails arrive at their destinations on time, but are not reaching the intended audience for a myriad of other, more complex reasons.
-Here are some of the top issues and how to resolve them.
+Here are some of the top issues, how to resolve them, and some of the best email practices that you can use in your own business.

 Structure of the Emails